 - Direct-to-drain installation compatibility so you don’t have to manually empty water that collects in the machine’s reservoir

-- Handles for easy transport from different rooms
+- Handles and rotational wheels for easy transport from room to room

 Make sure it’s energy efficient or carries the Energy Star seal of approval.
 Koehner warned against any model that isn’t isn’t energy efficient, especially if you’ll be running it throughout the day and night.
 “Dehumidifiers can increase energy usage and drive your electricity bill up,” he said.

 Meet our experts

 At Select, we work with experts who have specialized knowledge and authority based on relevant training and/or experience.
 We also take steps to ensure that all expert advice and recommendations are made independently and with no undisclosed financial conflicts of interest.

 - Chris Koehner is the owner of Halo Heating & Cooling in Nashville, Tennessee.

 - Jennifer Nitrio is a certified mold inspector from the International Association of Certified Mold Inspectors and the owner of Mold Help For You.

 - Derek Anneser is an HVAC sales engineer at HTS, a full-service HVAC distributor in North America.